badsectorlabs/ludus/docs/docs/using-ludus/sources.md

 `range-config.yml` is a standard Ludus range config, the same format `ludus range config get` returns.
 See [Range Config](configuration.mdx).

 `requirements.yml` is the manifest for the ansible roles and collections a blueprint depends on.
-Every role referenced under `roles:` in `range-config.yml` must appear here (or as a directory under the source's top-level `roles/`).
+Every role referenced under `roles:` in `range-config.yml` must appear here (or as a directory under the source's `ansible/roles/`).

 ```yaml
 roles: